OpenLightingProject/ola/plugins/osc/README.developer.md

 6.1 Plugin
 ----------

-The OSCPlugin is pretty simple.
+The OscPlugin is pretty simple.
 Like all OLA plugins, it inherits from the base `ola::Plugin` class.
 It's passed a pointer to a `PluginAdaptor` object, which is how the plugins interface with the rest of OLA.